KSerrania/datadog-exercise/README.md

 ## Installation

 To use this application, you need to have python3 and pip3 installed.
-You also need to install the influxDB package for python3:

-`pip3 install influxdb`

-To use the test mode, you also need to install flask:
+To use the test mode, you need to install flask:

 `pip3 install flask`

-This app uses influxDB as its database.
-There are two ways to install it:
+This app uses sqlite as its database.

-* Install influxDB directly on your computer with your package manager,

-* Install docker and docker-compose on your computer and use the provided docker-compose.yaml file:
-`docker-compose up -d`

-If you are on MacOS, be aware of issues that may arise from using Docker for Mac with the InfluxDB container (see [Known issues](#known-issues) for details).

 ## Utilisation